SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

    /> counter value is now \(counter.count)
    </ counter value is now 15

-You don't need to define an external parameter name for the first argument value, because its purpose is clear from the function name ``incrementBy(_:numberOfTimes:)``.
+You don't need to define an argument label for the first argument value, because its purpose is clear from the function name ``incrementBy(_:numberOfTimes:)``.
-The second argument, however, is qualified by an external parameter name to make its purpose clear when the method is called.
+The second argument, however, has an argument label to make its purpose clear when the method is called.

 The behavior described above means that method definitions in Swift